 The article discusses using Customer Lifetime Value (CLV) as a basis for market segmentation strategy, and the associated issues.
 Using this model in an ideal world, firms could modify their goods to particular customers, and choose optimized marketing activities that exploit customer response.
 However, in the real world there are particular challenges associated with this approach.

 Segmentation is fundamental in marketing and incorporating customer profitability has the potential to improve the effectiveness of marketing efforts.
 In addition, companies are experiencing pressure to conform to marketing strategies that focus on each individual customer (Kolko and Gazala 2005).

 There is a shift in customer expectations resulting in firms needing to understand the new demands of the customer.
 CLV segmentation divides customers into groups based on factors driving purchase decisions (Vishwanath and Krawiec, 2011).

 While there are many ways to segment a market, the objective of segmentation is to provide customer insights to managers and to enable managers to reach the market.
 Integrating CLV alters these objectives to focus on improving the effective use of resources.

-We see in this article that there is a renewed focus on customer segmentation due to several improvements in our ability to model it.
-The authors wanted to shape a fresh approach for segmentation; relating it to customer profitability and CLV.
+There is a renewed focus on customer segmentation due to several improvements in our ability to model it.
+This paves the way for a fresh approach to segmentation; relating it to customer profitability and CLV.

 How Does CLV Complicate Segmentation Strategies?

 Lemon and Mark (2006) use Wedel and Kamakura’s (1998) six criteria for effective segmentation to identify if CLV segmentation can be successful.